paccao/nature-ecommerce/README.md

 # nature-ecommerce

-This is proof of concept webshop made with React, Typescript, Recoiljs, react-query, styled components and Jest + testing-library.
+This is a proof of concept webshop made with React, Typescript, Recoiljs, react-query, styled components and Jest + testing-library.
 The backend was made with Node.js v.16.13 and PostgreSQL.

-The app was built into a docker image and deployed on Heroku with the Heroku container registry.
+The app was built into a docker image and deployed on Heroku.

 ## To clone this app and run it locally you need to do the following: